jnalanko/VOMM/README.md

 * `--dir [directory path]` The directory in which the existing model is stored.

-* `--file` The name of the file from which the model was built (just the filename, not the full path: i.e. if the input file was `./foo/bar/data.txt`, give only `data.txt`).
+* `--file` The name of the file from which the model was built (just the filename, not the full path: i.e. if the input file is `./foo/bar/data.txt`, give just `data.txt`).
 This is needed so that the code knows the prefix of the model files.

 * `--entropy [float threshold]` As above.